Tinkerforge/doc/source/Software/API_Bindings.rst

 C/C++ (iOS)
 ^^^^^^^^^^^

-Objectiv-C is compatible to C. This allows to use the C/C++ bindings (see :ref:`above <api_bindings_c>`) in an iOS App.
+Objective-C is compatible to C. This allows to use the C/C++ bindings (see :ref:`above <api_bindings_c>`) in an iOS App.

 In the following we assume that you already have the iOS development environment